The History of the YELLOW RIBBON

 This image is from the video "Cromwell".

-But today our historical radar screens can at least go back 400-500 years.
-It seems that the people displaying the yellow ribbons today are a continuation of the same people we saw wearing those yellow sashes back during the time of the English Civil War.
+It seems that the yellow ribbons can be traced back at least 400-500 years If that is the case then can we pause for a moment and think "outside the box"?
+When we do that this question arises.
+Are the people displaying the yellow ribbons today a continuation of the same people we saw wearing those yellow sashes back during the time of the English Civil War?

 THE YELLOW RIBBONS IN FUTURE HISTORY